MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 Standard versions of Microsoft.Spatial, Microsoft.OData.Edm,
 Microsoft.OData.Core, and Microsoft.OData.Client.
 MSBuild doesn't
-pre-process the dependency graph provided by the csproj files, so explicitly spoonfeeding the chain in the Microsoft.Test.OData.DotNetStandard.sln file.
+pre-process the dependency graph provided by the csproj files, so explicitly spoon feeding the chain in the Microsoft.Test.OData.DotNetStandard.sln file.

 Update build script to default to VS 2015 for .NET Standard,